Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
 "A Text Analysis of News Media Framing of Government Response to the 2023 Türkiye-Syria Earthquake" (authors in alphabetical order).
 (R&R)

+**Choi, Jeongho** and Yujin Julia Jung.
+"Does Immigration Fuel Populism?
+The Effect of Immigration on the Rise of Populist Rhetoric."
+(R&R)

 Woo, Byung-Deuk and <strong>Jeongho Choi</strong><sup>+</sup>.
 "The Impacts of Justification of Income Inequality on the Confidence in Women's Movements: Empirical Evidence from Asian Countries."

 Ma, Haofeng, **Jeongho Choi**<sup>+</sup>, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
 "Macrodiscontent Across Countries."

-**Choi, Jeongho** and Yujin Julia Jung.
-"Does Immigration Fuel Populism?
-The Effect of Immigration on the Rise of Populist Rhetoric."

 <strong>Choi, Jeongho</strong> and Byung-Deuk Woo.
 "Public Support for Democracy and Different Patterns of Democratic Backsliding."